Install an EV Level 2 charging station at home

 Include the following information in your application:

 - Rate option.
-Choose EV-A, EV-B or your existing residential rate to charge your EV.
+Choose EV-A or another residential rate to charge your EV.

 - Charging level.
 Tell PG&E whether you want to use a Level 1 or Level 2 charging station.

 - Charging load.
 Let PG&E know the load of your EV supply equipment.
 The load is based on the charging system’s voltage and amperage.
 An electrician can help you determine this information.

 - Panel upgrade.
-Inform PG&E whether the dedicated circuit requires a panel upgrade.
+Let PG&E know if the dedicated circuit requires a panel upgrade.

 Apply online now.
 Visit Customer Connections Online.